Friday and Saturday, Oct. 20 and 21, 2023

 Participants will learn about a wide range of career options and have the opportunity to network with a variety of professionals including Penn State alumni.

-Graduate students and postdocs will be representative of anatomy, biomedical sciences, biostatistics, neuroscience, epidemiology, public health, the MD/PhD Program and other dual degrees, as well as related departments.
+Graduate students and postdocs will be representative of anatomy, biomedical sciences, biostatistics, neuroscience, epidemiology, public health, the Medical Scientist Training Program (MD/PhD) and other dual degrees, as well as related basic science and clinical science departments.

 Jump to topic